halfest/fabric-client/Readme.md

+# fabric-client
-# It is wrapper on fabric-sdk-go with different API to interact with.
+It is wrapper on fabric-sdk-go with different API to interact with.

 ## Get
 ```